Hambantota: Economy and infrastructure

 A cement grinding and bagging factory is being set up, as well as fertiliser bagging plants.
 Large salt plains are a prominent feature of Hambantota.
 The town is a major producer of salt.
 A Special Economic Zone of 15,000 acres has been proposed by Prime Minister Ranil Wickremesinghe, out of which approximately 1,235 acres will be situated in Hambantota to build factories, LNG plants and refineries while the rest will be in Monaragala, Embilipitiya and Matara.
 A Vocational training Center was opened in 2017 by Prime minister Ranil Wickremesinghe with China to train the workforce needed for the SEZs.
-Wickramasinghe also came into an agreement with state-owned China Merchants Port Holdings to lease 70 per cent stake of the strategically-located Hambantota port at $1.12 billion, opening Hambantota to the Belt and Road Initiative.
+Wickramasinghe also came into an agreement with state-owned China Merchants Port Holdings to lease 70 percent stake of the strategically-located Hambantota port at $1.12 billion, opening Hambantota to the Belt and Road Initiative.

 Transportation

 Air

-Mattala Rajapaksa International Airport (MRIA) is located in the town of Mattala, 18 km north of Hambantota.
-Opened in March 2013, it is the second international airport in Sri Lanka after Bandaranaike International Airport in Colombo.
+Mattala Rajapaksa International Airport (MRIA), is located in Mattala, a town 18 km north of Hambantota.
+The airport was officially opened in March 2013, and is the second international airport in Sri Lanka after Bandaranaike International Airport in Colombo.
 The Weerawila Airport is also located nearby.